 - The Dukes of Hazzard: "Opening Night at the Boar's Nest," the final episode begins with one of these.
 It figures heavily into the plot as Boss — playing the role of the disappearing lady — disappears for real when he is kidnapped and taken hostage by two revenge-seeking crooks who were sent to prison on his testimony, and magician Rosco thinks that it was because he made him disappear for real.

 - American Dragon Jake Long has an episode where Jake had to try to beat his best friend Spud in a talent contest in order to secure the prize (a magical MacGuffin) despite it being Spud's lifelong dream to win the contest.

 - The Kim Possible episode "Rappin' Drakken", where Dr. Drakken went on "American Starmaker" to promote his brainwashing shampoo and cranium rinse.
-Ron (filling in for Kim, who was fighting Shego backstage) did the Naked Mole Rap, and Kim sang "Say the Word".
+Ron (filling in for Kim, who was fighting Shego backstage) did the Naked Mole Rap.

 - South Park: "Erection Day" follows Jimmy trying to get rid of his erection before the school talent show is over.

 - One is held in "Talent Show" on Timothy Goes to School.
 Timothy is assigned to be the Master of Ceremonies and when Grace gets hurt, she becomes his assistant.